ergoplatform/ergodocs/docs/dev/protocol/index.md

 ## [Autolykos](/dev/protocol/autolykos)

-Ergo uses Autolykos as the underlying Proof of Work (PoW) algorithm.
-Autolykos is a memory-hard ASIC-resistant PoW algorithm oriented towards GPUs.
+*Autolykos* is the the underlying **Proof of Work** (PoW) algorithm.
+Memory-hard ASIC-resistant PoW algorithm oriented towards GPUs.

 ## [eUTXO](/dev/data-model/box)

-The platform's smart contracts are built on the extended **UTXO (eUTXO)** model with a unique data input concept, offering a radically different approach to provide robust, flexible cryptography and easy, safe scripting on privacy-centric **Sigma Protocols** (non-interactive zero-knowledge proofs).

 Ergo is a **UTXO** based blockchain with Proof-of-Work consensus.
 In this aspect, it is similar to Bitcoin.
 Ergo uses standard **Elliptic Curve** Cryptography with the same curve as Bitcoin (`Secp256k1`).
 Unlike Bitcoin and similar to Cardano, Ergo uses a so-called "extended-UTXO model," which implies UTXOs with the ability to contain arbitrary data and sophisticated scripts.

-Due to this, Ergo supports advanced financial contracts similar to those in Ethereum's account-based model.
+Ergo's Smart contracts have a unique **data input** concept, which enables a radically different approach to provide robust, flexible cryptography using easy, safe scripting on privacy-centric **Sigma Protocols** (non-interactive zero-knowledge proofs).

 ## [ErgoScript](/dev/scs/ergoscript)

-Ergo provides advanced programming abilities for financial contracts using a high-level language called ErgoScript.

-The scripting language in itself is non-Turing complete, but applications run on the platform can be made to be Turing complete as demonstrated in [this peer-reviewed paper](https://arxiv.org/pdf/1806.10116v1.pdf).
+Smart contracts are written in a high-level language called [ErgoScript](/dev/scs/ergoscript) with the ability for **Turing complete** smart contracts as demonstrated in [this peer-reviewed paper](https://arxiv.org/pdf/1806.10116v1.pdf).

 Ergo provides **superior support for real-world financial agreements**.
 It does this through: